 Typical AI Project Cost Ranges

-These ranges assume a UK-based or comparable-quality development partner, clean-ish data, and standard compliance requirements.
+These ranges assume a US/UK-based or comparable-quality development partner, clean-ish data, and standard compliance requirements.
+Figures are in USD and localise to your region automatically.
 Your actual cost may be higher or lower depending on the factors above.

 To see how these play out in practice, take a look at our Document AI case study and Financial Planning AI project—both include scope context that maps to these ranges.